Piyash-ORG/archive-uploader/README.md

 👨‍💻 Made for Developers & Archivists

-Fast way to archive your files directly from your phone or PC using the power of Python and Internet Archive API.
+Quick and simple way to archive your media files directly from your Android phone (Termux) or PC using Python and the Internet Archive API.

 ---

-🔒 Security Note
+🔐 Security Note

 Never share your .env file publicly.

+Add .env to your .gitignore file to prevent accidental uploads.

+---

+🔧 Need help?
+Open an issue on GitHub or reach out.